digitalw00t/gitverupdate/README.md

 - `--version`: (Optional) Display the version of the `gitverupdate.py` script.

 - `--show`: (Optional) Display the current Git tag for the repository in the CWD.

+- `--addmajor`: (Optional) Reset the minor and patch versions to 0 and increment the major version.

+- `--addminor`: (Optional) Reset the patch version and increment the minor version by one.

+- `--addpatch`: (Optional) Increment the patch version by one.

+- `--taglist`: (Optional) Display the list of current tags in the repository.

 ## Examples